blurer/notes/python-notes.md

 * add elements to a list with .append() and .insert()
   * append adds to the end, insert asks for a position
     * `motorcycles.insert(0, 'ducati')`
-* delete items from a list wiht del
+* delete items from a list with del
   * `del motorcycles[-1]`

 #### Looping